GameFoundry/bsf/Documentation/Manuals/Native/bsl.md

-Banshee Shading Language FX			{#bslfx}
+Banshee Shading Language			{#bsl}
 ===============
 [TOC]

-BSLFX is a material definition language that allows you to specify non-programmable render states together with programmable ones.
-For example BSLFX will allow you to define a set of input parameters, rasterizer, depth-stencil and blend states along with actual vertex/fragment GPU program code.
+BSL is a material definition language that allows you to specify non-programmable render states together with programmable ones.
+For example BSL will allow you to define a set of input parameters, rasterizer, depth-stencil and blend states along with actual vertex/fragment GPU program code.

 Actual GPU program code itself is written in any of the standard languages: HLSL or GLSL.
 A unified shading language is in the works so you will don't have to write separate code for DirectX and OpenGL renderers.

-Before continuing it is highly suggested you read the [material](@ref materials) manual, as it describes how to create shaders without the use of BSLFX which can provide a good background of where BSLFX is useful.
+Before continuing it is highly suggested you read the [material](@ref materials) manual, as it describes how to create shaders without the use of BSL which can provide a good background of where BSL is useful.

-BSLFX is a language with simple syntax that handles configuration but no actual logic.
+BSL is a language with simple syntax that handles configuration but no actual logic.
 All syntax can be represented using this primitive:
  - Type [Name] [= Value|Block] [: Modifier];

 Where: